makma/fingerprintjs.com/content/index/paywall.md

   ctaHref: https://paywall-example.fingerprintjs.com/
   openCtaNewTab: true
 cardSection:
-  title: FingerprintJS Pro's Paywall Services
+  title: Fingerprint Pro's Paywall Services
   subtitle: Internet savvy users know how to circumvent your paywall and get
     unlimited views of your content.
 Make sure that all your website visitors pay their share to view your content without having to replace your existing